nvkelso/carto-css-map-styling/README.md

         #world[population < 100]
         #world[population >= 100]
         #world[population <= 100]

-        Note: GeoServer also supports: [LIKE](http://docs.geoserver.org/stable/en/user/community/css/filters.html)

         No filter:

-        ?? in Carto and Cascadenik.

-        * { ... } in GeoServer
+        * { ... } in Cascadenik and GeoServer, think this is true in Carto too.

         Combining filters: